-Do you get so excited about farmer’s market strawberries that you buy way more than you can eat in the next couple of days?
-Or you pile the kids in the car and head out for some strawberry picking at a local pick-your-own farm and return with several pallets full? 🙋♀️ (Even despite the kid with the “one for me, one for the basket” approach to picking? 😂) If so, it’s time to break out the strawberry recipes.
-Of course, you can use them in salads, or feature them in desserts, but I’ve got the perfect recipe for when you’re still flush with strawberries but running out of ideas—this Strawberry Mimosa.
+Do you get so excited about in-season strawberries that you buy way more than you can possibly eat?
+Or you pile the kids in the car and head out for some strawberry picking at a local pick-your-own farm and return with several pallets full?
+(Even despite the kid with the “one for me, one for the basket” approach to picking?)

-1. Finely chop 4 ounces of strawberries, then chop another 4 ounces of strawberries roughly.
+1. Finely chop 4 ounces of fresh strawberries, then chop another 4 ounces of strawberries roughly.

 2. Place the finely chopped strawberries in a small bowl.